open/close all folders

 - Hero Killer: Almost literally.
 Whenever she appears expect a sympathetic character to die.

 - It Runs in the Family: Being a soldier runs in the blood for her family.
 Her grandmother operated behind enemy lines in the Israeli War of Independence, and her grand-mother was a member of a all-female Battalion of Death during the Russian Revolution.

 - Averted with her older sister who was a pacifist and died in an accident while protesting the war.
 Alter lies she was killed by Palestinians.

-- Not So Different: Her spotlight issue shows how her lives paralleled Yorick's in many ways, in any other series she will by his soul mate.
+- Not So Different: Her spotlight issue shows how her lives paralleled Yorick's in many ways, in another series she would have been his soul mate.
 In this she is the Big Bad and eventually his Arch-Nemesis.

 - Suicide by Cop: She tries, but it turns out she underestimated Yorick.

 - Villainous Breakdown: When Yorick refuses to kill her.'Alter: It has to be you'' godammit!
 Fucking fight me!
 Why won't you act like what you are? [...]
 My name is not Alter, it's Yedida, sister of Rachel.
 And I am finished...finished running from the Angel of Death!

 - Arrogant Kung-Fu Guy: A killer and a Jerk Ass.